objekx/objecx-ui/README.md

 ## Overview

-Velin UI delivers HTML and CSS components that can be used directly in any project without a JavaScript build system.
+Objecx UI delivers HTML and CSS components that can be used directly in any project without a JavaScript build system.
 It supports two primary usage modes:

 1. **Embed Script (recommended)**
-   Load one JavaScript file (`embed.js`) which automatically injects the Velin UI stylesheet and registers all web components.
-You can then use custom HTML tags like `<velin-trigger>` anywhere in your page.
+   Load one JavaScript file (`embed.js`) which automatically injects the Objecx UI stylesheet and registers all web components.
+You can then use custom HTML tags like `<Objecx-trigger>` anywhere in your page.

 2. **Direct HTML/CSS Snippets**
    Copy-paste or link to standalone HTML component files in `/components/` for fine-grained control without web components.